helalbookmark/magento2-deployment-tool/README.md

 vim deployment-settings/templates/maintenance/${magento.dir}/pub/index.php
 ```

-### Static content & Symlinks
+### Shared content & Symlinks

-* Static content that is only relevant on the server will be kept into the `static` folder.
+* Static content that is only relevant on the server will be kept into the `shared` folder.
 * Symlinks are created automatically on released project during every deployment.
-* You can add your custom files into `static/magento` and they will be automatically symlinked.
+* You can add your custom files into `shared/magento` and they will be automatically symlinked.

 ### Scripts